Per- and Polyfluoroalkyl Substances (PFAS)

 - Some paints, varnishes, and sealants.

-- Household dust can be a significant source of PFAS exposure, especially for infants and young children.
-Indoor sources (e.g., consumer products, floor waxes, stain resistant treated upholstery and carpets) contribute most to PFAS in house dust.
+- Remove household dust.
+Household dust can be a significant source of PFAS exposure, especially for infants and young children.
+Indoor sources (e.g., consumer products, floor waxes, stain-resistant treated upholstery and carpets) contribute most to PFAS in house dust.
 Keeping floors and other surfaces free of dust can limit this exposure.

-- PFAS may be present in lakes and rivers at very low levels.
+PFAS may be present in lakes and rivers at very low levels.
 MDH has determined that exposure to PFAS through swimming is not a health concern.
 PFAS are poorly absorbed through skin and swallowing small amounts of water while swimming will not result in significant exposure.
-Also, because there is little evaporation of PFAS from water into the air, breathing them in while swimming or bathing is not a health concern.
+Also, because there is little evaporation of PFAS from water into the air, exposure from breathing while swimming or bathing is not a health concern.

 If you have been exposed to perfluoroalkyl and polyfluoroalkyl substances (PFAS) and are concerned about your health, you can talk to your Health Care Provider.